CrowdHailer/raxx/README.md

 ## Getting started

-HTTP is an exchange where a client send a request to a server and expects a response.
+HTTP is an exchange where a client sends a request to a server and expects a response.
 At its simplest this can be viewed as follows

 ```txt